The Most Common Genetic Disorders in Babies

 There are five widely recognised genetic disorders in babies that are currently believed to be the most common.
 This is either because of their high prevalence, or because there is more awareness about these particular genetic disorders.

 Down syndrome is usually diagnosed before birth, or at birth.
-This genetic disorder is congenial, meaning it is present at birth.
+This genetic disorder is congenital, meaning it is present at birth.
 It is the result of the presence of an additional chromosome 21 in affected individuals.
 It is not an inherited condition, although as with all chromosomal disorders, an older maternal age is believed to be a risk factor.

 Common symptoms of Down syndrome include characteristic facial features – almond-shaped eyes, a flat face and nose.
 Other physical features of the syndrome can include low muscle tone (hypotonia), and congenital heart defects.
 Some individuals with Down syndrome may also have mild-moderate intellectual disability and developmental delay.